riceissa/breathing/doc.md

 - NAC
 - raised pillow/slanted bed -- i think this would have been useful on the nights when i had trouble sleeping.
 - humidifier

+# Allergies

+I've had an odd experience in August 2024 where I kept waking up with my nostrils feeling narrower and my throat feeling like it was choking (from straining for air).
+Eventually I discovered that sitting outside pretty much immediately made all of this go away (at the time, I was/still am house-bound and mostly room-bound so it's actually not a trivial thing to just sit outside, hence why it took me so long to figure this out).

+Washing my bedsheets alone did not seem to do much.
+Vacuuming the floor (I have a carpeted floor) actually seems to have maybe fixed the problem.
+(Due to my severe decline starting in July, the floor hadn't been vacuumed in probably over 2 months.)

+Taking claritin also seems to have helped on the one day that I tried that.

+One takeaway point here is that "allergies" can look not like very stereotypical allergies (of sneezing, itchy throat, etc.), although I did occasionally have those more classic symptoms as well.

+One model I have is that allergens enter your nose when you breathe in, and then they get "stuck" inside the mucus and continue to cause problems.
+When this is the case, NeilMed saline spray seems to work really well; by adding moisture to the mucus and loosening it, one can blow out the allergen-ridden mucus.

 # Techniques vs habits